AnthonyRas/EISAACS/README.md

 runApp("app.R")
 ```
 # Generating Synthetic Metadata
+Before generating new synthetic metadata, ensure that "Data" is clear and that the working directory is the project directory.
 To generate synthetic metadata, run
 ```
 source("run_generate_synthetic_experiments.R")
 ```
-# Model Training
+# Input Metadata
+This step is not necessary if synthetic metadata has been generated.
 To train the projection models, first place CSV files of the following names into the "Data" folder:
 - **feature_matrix.csv** $~$ The first column has the IDs of problem instances and its remaining columns have the values of instance features.
 An example:
 ```
 "","F1","F2","F3","F4"